daniaokuye/winnerineast.github.io/README.md

 - [labelme](https://github.com/winnerineast/labelme): Labelme is a graphical image annotation tool inspired by http://labelme.csail.mit.edu.
 - [LabelmeAnnotationTool](https://github.com/winnerineast/LabelMeAnnotationTool):Here you will find the source code to install the LabelMe annotation tool on your server.
 LabelMe is an annotation tool writen in Javascript for online image labeling.
 The advantage with respect to traditional image annotation tools is that you can access the tool from anywhere and people can help you to annotate your images without having to install or copy a large dataset onto their computers.
 - [labelmg](https://github.com/winnerineast/labelImg): LabelImg is a graphical image annotation tool.
 It is written in Python and uses Qt for its graphical interface.
+- [Object Detection Metrics](https://github.com/winnerineast/Object-Detection-Metrics): The motivation of this project is the lack of consensus used by different works and implementations concerning the evaluation metrics of the object detection problem.
+Although on-line competitions use their own metrics to evaluate the task of object detection, just some of them offer reference code snippets to calculate the accuracy of the detected objects.
+Researchers who want to evaluate their work using different datasets than those offered by the competitions, need to implement their own version of the metrics.
+Sometimes a wrong or different implementation can create different and biased results.
+Ideally, in order to have trustworthy benchmarking among different approaches, it is necessary to have a flexible implementation that can be used by everyone regardless the dataset used.This project provides easy-to-use functions implementing the same metrics used by the the most popular competitions of object detection.
+Our implementation does not require modifications of your detection model to complicated input formats, avoiding conversions to XML or JSON files.
+We simplified the input data (ground truth bounding boxes and detected bounding boxes) and gathered in a single project the main metrics used by the academia and challenges.
+Our implementation was carefully compared against the official implementations and our results are exactly the same.
+In the topics below you can find an overview of the most popular metrics used in different competitions and works, as well as samples showing how to use our code.
 - [panoptic API](https://github.com/winnerineast/panopticapi):COCO 2018 Panoptic Segmentation Task API (Beta version).
 - [Point Cloud Library](https://github.com/winnerineast/pcl):The Point Cloud Library (PCL) is a standalone, large scale, open project for 2D/3D image and point cloud processing.
 - [snorkel](https://github.com/winnerineast/snorkel):Snorkel is a system for rapidly creating, modeling, and managing training data.
 Today's state-of-the-art machine learning models require massive labeled training sets--which usually do not exist for real-world applications.
 Instead, Snorkel is based around the new data programming paradigm, in which the developer focuses on writing a set of labeling functions, which are just scripts that programmatically label data.
 The resulting labels are noisy, but Snorkel automatically models this process—learning, essentially, which labeling functions are more accurate than others—and then uses this to train an end model (for example, a deep neural network in TensorFlow).